ChigozieCO/altschool-2nd-semester-cloud-exercises/06-Assignment-01/solution.md

 (image 68)

-When I try to switch to that user now you can see that their is an authentication error.
+When I try to switch to that user now you can see that there is an authentication error.

 (image 69)